wilsonwang881/ECEN689_Formal_Verification_Project/README.md

 }
 ```

+Each lane on the same road segment has an assigned crossroad and traffic light orientation to check.

 ## Database

-All records are in JSON format.
+All records are in JSON/Python dictionary format.

 ### Road Segment Record